Fruit Pizza

 The Best Fresh Fruit to Use for Fruit Pizza

-After you clean the fruit be sure to pat it dry so there’s no excess water.
-For canned fruit, it should be thoroughly drained and patted dry.
+After you clean all of the fresh fruit, be sure to pat it dry so there’s no excess water.
+If you want to use canned fruit, drain it thoroughly and pat it dry.
+Here’s the fruit I chose to use:

 - Diced fresh strawberries